Ecology Letters

 Ecology Letters is a monthly peer-reviewed scientific journal published by Wiley and the French National Centre for Scientific Research.
 Peter H. Thrall is the current editor-in-chief, taking over from Tim Coulson (University of Oxford).
 The journal covers research on all aspects of ecology.

 Abstracting and indexing

 Ecology Letters is abstracted and indexed in Academic Search/Academic Search Premier, AGRICOLA, Aquatic Sciences and Fisheries Abstracts, Biological Abstracts, BIOSIS and BIOSIS Previews, CAB Abstracts, CAB Health/CABDirect, Cambridge Scientific Abstracts databases, Current Contents/Agriculture, Biology & Environmental Sciences, GEOBASE, GeoRef, Index Medicus/MEDLINE, InfoTrac, PubMed, Science Citation Index, Scopus, and The Zoological Record.

-According to the 2021 Journal Citation Reports, Ecology Letters is ranked sixth out of one hundred and seventy-three (6/173) journals in the category "Ecology," with a 2021 impact factor of 11.274.
+According to the 2024 Journal Citation Reports, Ecology Letters is ranked seventh out of one hundred and seventy-three (7/200) journals in the category "Ecology," with a 2024 impact factor of 7,9.